Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Yes.
 The applicant must always be present.

 Passport applications require two (2) forms of payment.
-1. Must be check or Money Order payable to Department of State.
-2. Cash or check payable to Jefferson County Auditor.
+1. Must be Check or Money Order payable to Department of State.
+2. Cash, Credit Card (a convenience fee applies) or Check made payable to Jefferson County Auditor.

 No. The birth certificate must be certified and be issued by the state you were born in.